 A piece of wood to put under the jack if you need to change a wheel.

-Entry fees are currently FREE for under 21’s.
-For those who aren’t the fee is £10 an event for our evening series, which gives you two attempts at six different tests.
+Entry fees are currently from £25 per event for our evening series, which generally gives you two attempts at six different tests.

 The club runs a weekday evening series consisting of 6 rounds during the summer months.